-Fill fuel tanks outdoors away from heat, sparks, and open flames.
+Fill the fuel tanks outdoors away from heat, sparks, and open flames.

-Remove portable fuel tanks from boat to refill them.
+Remove portable fuel tanks from the boat to refill them.

-Always stop engine before refilling tanks.
+Always stop engine engine before filling the tanks.

 Do not completely fill the fuel tanks.
 Leave approximately 10% of the tank volume unfilled.
 Fuel will expand in volume as its temperature rises and can leak under pressure if the tank is completely filled.